 Allows independence.
-Medical alert systems have both at-home and portable options so that you can remain independent and live comfortably within your home longer without having to depend on others to check on you regularly.
+There both at-home and portable options so that you can remain independent and live comfortably within your home longer without having to depend on others to check on you regularly.

 Quick assistance.
 A rapid response to falls and other health emergencies is vital to prevent serious injuries and preserve your independence.

 Tailored to your needs.
-There are many different medical alert systems on the market that cater to your individual needs and activity levels.
+There are many different systems on the market that cater to your individual needs and activity levels.